getbubblenow/bubble/docs/activation.md

 ## Activation Notes

 ### Root User Name
-Do not change the name of the root user.
-Certain parts of the system have hardcoded references to "root" as the name of the admin user.
+Do not change the name of the root user, or some things might not work correctly.
  * For web-based activation, this is the `Username` field near the top.
  * For JSON-based activation, this is the `name` JSON element.

+The username of the initial admin user should always be `root`.

 ### Required Clouds
 You must define at least one cloud provider for each of these categories: